RafaFT/100-days-of-code/r1-log.md

 ### R1D86 - 2019/09/22

 * Today I visited my grandfather in the hospital, so I did not have access to my laptop, but I read the first two chapters from the [Grokking Algorithms](https://www.amazon.com.br/s?k=grokking+algorithms).
 Re-implemented a binary search algorithm and learned the concepts (and differences) of array and linked list

+### R1D87 - 2019/09/23

+* Tested a few things on GCP.
+I discovered that I don't actually need to access a service account credentials key once the code is being executed on the app engine.
+This basically means I only have to use the credentials key when running the backend locally.
+I'll probably change my code accordantly and just grab the firestore client in the main script for production, and for local tests I will set the path to the key on the environment variable GOOGLE_APPLICATION_CREDENTIALS
+* Did a couple of exercises